Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Playing Ironsworn.md

 Other moves utilize a different kind of dice roll, called an [[Oracles]] roll.
 These moves help determine the outcome of uncertain events out of your character’s control.
 If you’re playing solo or co-op, you can use the [[Ask the Oracle|Ask the Oracle]] to answer questions about the world, resolve how other characters respond, or determine what happens next.

 Some moves don’t require a roll.
 They might support or reference a separate move, or simply help you resolve a mechanical or narrative situation.
 Don’t roll dice unless a move tells you to.
-To learn more about moves, see [[03 Chapter - Moves|page 49]].
+See [[03 Chapter - Moves|chapter 3]] to learn more about moves.

 ## ![[The Action Roll]]